LiskHQ/lisk-dex-service/services/blockchain-indexer/README.md

 - `JOB_SCHEDULE_TRIGGER_ACCOUNT_UPDATES`: Job run cron schedule to trigger account updates.
 By default, it is set to run every 15th minute (`*/15 * * * *`).
 - `ESTIMATES_BUFFER_BYTES_LENGTH`: Transaction buffer bytes to consider when estimating the transaction fees.
 By default, it is set to 0.
 - `MAINCHAIN_SERVICE_URL`: Mainchain service URL for custom deployments.
+- `INVOKE_ALLOWED_METHODS`: List of allowed methods that can be invoked via the `/invoke` API endpoint.
+The list can be expressed as a CSV.
+To allow invocation of all endpoints, set it to `*`.
+To allow invocation of all the registered methods under the specified namespaces, set it similar to `legacy,chain`.
+To allow invocation of specific methods, set it similar to `chain_getBlocksByIDs,chain_getBlocksByHeight`.

 > **Note**: `interval` takes priority over `schedule` and must be greater than 0 to be valid for all the moleculer job configurations.